 - BMI: The ratio between a person’s height and weight which tells if you are under, over- or very over weight.
 A persons muscle mass, and health condition (loss of muscle) can give wrong indications.
 BMI can indicate if you need to put on or lose weight.

 - Calorie: The energy you obtain from food is measured in calories.
 Calorie has become a misunderstood term, as it is the nutritional value of each calorie that determines what the body can do with it.
-You need protein for growth and repair, carbohydrates for energy, fibre for digestion, and fat for temperature regulation and energy burn.
+You need protein for growth and repair, carbohydrates for energy, fiber for digestion, and fat for temperature regulation and energy burn.
 Empty calories are the ones to look out for – and they are ones found often in unhealthy processed fast foods – so-called Junk.

 - Recommended Daily Amount (RDA): Recommendation by Department of Health how much of a certain nutrient was needed by different groups of a population.
-Criticised as it was often wrongly used to assess an individuals diet.
+Criticized as it was often wrongly used to assess an individuals diet.
 Has been replaced by DRVs.

 Follow The GOODista in the next post about what we are supposed to eat for a full healthy life, and get the jargon buster part two to find out about Serving size, Plate size, Daily Recommended Allowance, Hand Method, Weigh Method, Calorie Count Table.

 Portion Control is often misinterpreted to mean concentrating on eating less.
 Portion Control as a word is also so utterly boring.
 Understanding how much you need of each of the food groups is key to health.
-A lasting investment in yourself means a 360 degree review of all that you do.
+A lasting investment in yourself means a 360-degree review of all that you do.
 That drastic investment will pay off.
 But you have to do it step-by step, little by little and keep at it.

 Recommended and Related: